A Game of Thrones-Chapter 19

-Tyrion asks about Ghost, and Jon tells him that he chains him in the old stables during training but the rest of the time he stays with Jon in his sleeping area in Harden’s Tower.
-When Tyrion says he though those buildings were abandoned, Jon responds that most of the undermanned castle is abandoned, so nobody cares where a person sleeps.
+Tyrion asks about Ghost, and Jon tells him that he chains the direwolf in the old stables during training but that the rest of the time he stays with Jon in his sleeping area in Harden’s Tower.
+Tyrion says he thought those buildings were abandoned but Jon explains that, since most of the undermanned castle is abandoned, nobody cares where a person sleeps.
 He continues on to tell Tyrion that he sleeps alone because the others are afraid of Ghost.
 Tyrion declares the others wise, then mentions that Benjen Stark is late returning from his ranging.
 Jon recalls that his uncle was supposed to be back by his name day, which is now a fortnight past.
 Tyrion says that he has heard that a great number of rangers have disappeared recently.

 In the Common Hall, Jon gets food and chooses a spot away from the other recruits and Tyrion sits opposite him.
 Ser Alliser interrupts Jon’s conversation to tell him that the Lord Commander wants to speak with him about a message concerning his half-brother.
 Tyrion suspects the worst and gives Jon his sympathy.
 Jon races to the Commander’s Keep where Lord Commander Jeor Mormont gives him a message from Robb at Winterfell.
 The message explains that Bran has woken up, but is now a paraplegic.

 Jon, overjoyed that Bran will live, rushes back to tell Tyrion.
 In his joy, Jon also apologizes to Grenn and offers to show him how to defend against the move that injured him.
 Ser Allister sarcastically remarks that he would have an easier time teaching a wolf to juggle than training Grenn to fight.
-Jon replies that he will take the wager; he would love to see Ghost juggle.
+Jon replies that he will take the wager as he would love to see Ghost juggle.
 All the men in the hall, including Grenn, begin to laugh.
 As Ser Alliser storms from the hall in anger, Jon realizes that he has made himself a life-long enemy.